BEC BRIDESON > 48 > FOUNDER > MELBOURNE

 The woman who wrote the book on advertising to women

-Bec Brideson's sweetness has always been mistaken by the patriarchy as a weakness.
+Bec Brideson's humility has always been mistaken by the patriarchy as a weakness.
 Nothing could be further from the truth.
 The Advertising industry has rarely seen such a ruthless warrior queen.

 And she's only just begun.

 "Only 1% of the world's government and procurement budgets go to female-owned businesses.
-I'm going to change that."
+We need to look at why."

-Her new project 'Women With Agency' is born out of her hard-earned experience.
+Her new project 'Women With Agency' was born out of her hard-earned experience.

-In 2004, she opened Australia's first specialist marketing to women agency – Venus, which achieved massive success with 30 staff.
-Over the next eleven years her team slowly dwindled as progressive feminist clients were replaced by the 'lean in' generation.
+In 2004, she opened Australia's first specialist marketing to women agency – Venus, which achieved massive success building to an extremely profitable, mid-size agency.

-Unfortunately, Bec's career story is well known, but one she can't tell in full.
+Bec's early career story is well known, but one she can't tell in full.
 She wears the guarded and fearful expression of a woman who has been silenced.
-Which is heartbreaking to us who have heard her story in whispers from those who witnessed the attempted destruction of a distractingly beautiful, disruptive woman.
+Which is heartbreaking to us who have heard her story in whispers from those who witnessed the attempted destruction of a refreshing creative, intelligent and disruptive woman.

-Exactly the sort of disruptive leader today's new young creative women so desperately need.
+Exactly the sort of disruptive leader today's new young creative generations so desperately need.

 We'd all like to see that.